mciniselli/T5_Replication_Package/README.md

     python3 perfect_predictions.py --folder <folder_with_prediction>
     ```
     In the **--folder** you have to save all the files generated during the evaluation by tensorflow.
-    You can find the files [here](https://drive.google.com/drive/folders/1HoqMM1adk7AiLknvc42ErjGcpgQn9jiM?usp=sharing) the HP tuning models and the files for the predictions
+    You can find [here](https://drive.google.com/drive/folders/1HoqMM1adk7AiLknvc42ErjGcpgQn9jiM?usp=sharing) the HP tuning models and the files for the predictions

     Then we evaluated the performance; the best model was **slanted**.
     Here the **percentage of perfect predictions** for each model: